 Budgeting is hard for everyone, particularly those who are living on a fixed income.
 It is becoming increasingly common for seniors to struggle financially after retiring, since many rely solely on social security benefits and meager savings to make ends meet.
 Even if an elder has been prudent and fortunate enough to amass significant savings for retirement, these funds must be managed carefully to ensure they last, especially given the rising costs of long-term care.

-According to the Genworth Cost of Care Survey 2019, the median cost of elder care services can range from $1,625 per month for adult day health care to $8,517 per month for a private room in a nursing home.
-Aging parents may not anticipate ever needing to pay for elder care, but according to LongTermCare.gov, someone turning 65 today has a nearly 70 percent chance of needing some type of long-term care services and supports in their lifetime.
+According to Genworth’s 2020 Cost of Care Survey, the median cost of elder care services can range from $1,603 per month for adult day health care to $8,821 per month for a private room in a nursing home.
+Aging parents may not anticipate ever needing to pay for elder care, but LongTermCare.gov estimates that someone turning 65 today has a nearly 70 percent chance of needing some type of long-term care services and supports in their lifetime.
 Carefully planning for current and future expenses now will help ensure your parents do not outlive their funds and will be able to receive the care they need.

 Discussing Budgeting With Aging Parents

 For adult children, talking to aging parents about money can be a challenge.
-At the heart of the issue is the fact that we didn’t perform the years of hard work needed to earn these funds, so who are we to suggest or dictate how it should be saved or spent?
+At the heart of the issue is the fact that we didn’t perform the years of hard work needed to earn these funds.
+Who are we to suggest or dictate how their money should be saved or spent?
 Broaching this topic is often uncomfortable at first, but your approach can make or break the conversation.
-Avoid being critical or condescending and emphasize the fact that you have their best interest at heart.
+Avoid being critical or condescending and emphasize the fact that you have their best interests at heart.

 Tips for Budgeting for Seniors

-If your aging loved one is open to using new strategies to reduce their expenses and make their money go further, implement some of the following tips.
+If your aging loved one is open to using new strategies to reduce their expenses and make their money go further, try implementing some of the following tips.

 Create a Monthly Expense Worksheet

-The first step most financial planners recommend is filling out an expense worksheet that includes all your loved one’s monthly income and expenses.
-This will provide you with a good handle on their expenditures and help you identify which areas, if any, need to be pared back.
+The first step most financial planners recommend is filling out an expense worksheet that includes all monthly income and expenses.
+This will provide you with a good handle on your loved one’s expenditures and help you identify which areas, if any, need to be pared back.
 If there is a deficit in monthly income, the ensuing suggestions can help minimize the discrepancy.

-Download a sample budget worksheet for senior citizens here.
+Download a printable budget worksheet for senior citizens here.

 Reduce Utility Costs